 We live in a globalised world, and Australia shares the global responsibility to create a world where people who are in danger can rebuild their lives in a safe place.

 Australia is a multicultural nation and has vibrant communities thanks to the contribution of people who have made a life here from across the globe.
-Our country is strengthened by diversity and refugees who settle here contribute to this.
+Our country is strengthened by diversity, and refugees who settle here contribute to this.
 When given the opportunity, refugees give back to the community that has provided them with a safe home.

-At Life Without Barriers, we support Refugees and Asylum Seekers to gain access to vital services such as housing, employment, and medical and legal services.
 Through our National Immigration Support Services, we have seen first-hand the contribution refugees can make, like Ahmad Khan, a refugee from Afghanistan who has built his business in Australia and Junior, a young man from Papua New Guinea who has launched his career through our Employment Mentor Program.

-During National Refugee Week we encourage you to visit the Refugee Week website to learn more about refugees, the challenges they face and the contributions they have made to communities across Australia.
+During National Refugee Week, we encourage you to visit the Refugee Week website to learn more about refugees, the challenges they face and the contributions they have made to communities across Australia.